Can-Kizilay/selenium-event-logger/README.md

 # Selenium Event Logger
 This project provides log management for **Selenium** projects.
-It provides logging your Selenium events and scenarios based on **logback** library
+It provides logging of your Selenium events and scenarios based on **logback** library

 # Usage